-In compliance with Article 63(2) of Regulation (EU) No [Draft CPR Regulation], each EU Member State, as well as Norway and Iceland, is responsible for reporting irregularities committed by beneficiaries located on its territory or operating under its responsibility to the European Commission and at the same time to the Managing Authority.
+In compliance with Article 69(2) of Regulation (EU) No [Draft CPR Regulation], each EU Member State, as well as Norway and Iceland, is responsible for reporting irregularities committed by beneficiaries located on its territory or operating under its responsibility to the European Commission and at the same time to the Managing Authority.
 Each EU Member State, as well as Norway and Iceland, shall keep the European Commission as well as the Managing Authority informed of any progress of related administrative and legal proceedings.
 The Managing Authority will ensure the transmission of information to the national controllers, Audit Authority or Group of Auditors, where relevant.

 If a Programme partner country does not comply with its duties arising from these provisions, the Managing Authority is entitled to suspend payments to all project partners located in the territory of this Programme partner country.
+The Managing Authority will send a letter to the Programme partner country concerned requesting them to comply with their obligations within 3 months.
+If the concerned programme partner country reply is not in line with the obligations, then the Managing Authority will propose to put this issue on the MC agenda for discussion and for decision.

 According to Article 52 of Regulation (EU) No [Draft Interreg Regulation], the Managing Authority shall ensure that any amount paid as a result of an irregularity is recovered from the lead or sole partner.
 Partners shall repay the lead partner any amounts unduly paid.
-Details on the recovery procedure will be included in the description of the management and control system to be established in accordance with Article 63 of Regulation (EU) No [Draft CPR Regulation].
+Details on the recovery procedure will be included in the description of the management and control system to be established in accordance with Article 69 of Regulation (EU) No [Draft CPR Regulation].

-Where the lead partner does not succeed in securing repayment from other partners or where the Managing Authority does not succeed in securing repayment from the lead or sole partner, the Member State, third country or OCT on whose territory the partner concerned is located or, in the case of an EGTC, is registered, shall reimburse the managing authority any amounts unduly paid to that partner.
+Where the lead partner does not succeed in securing repayment from other partners or where the Managing Authority does not succeed in securing repayment from the lead or sole partner, the Member State, third country or OCT on whose territory the partner concerned is located or, in the case of an EGTC, is registered, shall reimburse the Managing Authority any amounts unduly paid to that partner.
 The Managing Authority shall be responsible for reimbursing the amounts concerned to the general budget of the Union, in accordance with the apportionment of liabilities as laid down below.